jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 26 Content of decision document for resource consent or designation
 (1) A decision document for a resource consent or designation may specify the date on which the approval lapses unless it is given effect to by the specified date.
 (2) A date specified under subclause (1) must be no less than 2 years after the approval commences.
-(3) If no date is specified under subclause (1), the approval lapses after it commences.
+(3) If no date is specified under subclause (1), the approval lapses 2 years after it commences.

 ### 27 Criteria and other matters for assessment of applications for certificate of compliance
 (1) For the purposes of section 81, the panel must grant the certificate of compliance if the activity that the certificate is intended to cover can be done lawfully in the particular location without a resource consent.